19hours/sg-statutes/Acts/Moneylenders Act.md

 ### Other grounds for refusing to issue or renew licence, etc.

-7\.—(1) For the purposes of section 5 and 6, the Registrar may refuse to issue or renew a licence on any of the following grounds:
+7\.—(1) For the purposes of sections 5 and 6, the Registrar may refuse to issue or renew a licence on any of the following grounds:

 (a) if —